shahrzadabedi/CryptocurrencyQuoteAPI/Answers_to_technical_questions.md

 explain what you would add.

 It took me 15 hours.
-If I wanted to spend more time I would implement either a user secret key mechanism or a token exchange mechanism so that the API_Key value would be ommited from the source code since it is not secure to hard-code the secret keys in application source code.
+	1-If I wanted to spend more time I would implement either a user secret key mechanism or a token exchange mechanism so that the API_Key value would be ommited from the source code since it is not secure to hard-code the secret keys in application source code.
+	2-I also would implement the integration test for the CryptocurrencyQuote.WebAPI project

 2. What was the most useful feature that was added to the latest version of your language of choice?
 Please include a snippet of code that shows how you've used it.